NBA stars are missing 3-pointers this season. Is a new ball really to blame?

 The NBA has been tough to watch this year.

-The league shooting percentage is the lowest it's been in more than 15 years, and its three-point percentage is the worst this century.

-Everyone from Jayson Tatum to Damian Lillard and Bradley Beal can't seem to find the basket.
+Compared to this same point in previous seasons, the 3-point percentage is the lowest since 2015-16 as everyone from Jayson Tatum to Damian Lillard to Bradley Beal seems to be struggling to find the basket.

 Players cry foul